-Mendoza is the heart of Argentina’s wine region and renowned for its delicious Malbec wines.
+Mendoza is the heart of Argentina’s wine region and is renowned for its delicious Malbec wines.
 Many connoisseurs from around the world, even from France where Malbec originated, visit this very region to experience a Medonza Wine Tour and to get a taste of Argentinian Malbec from the many different bodegas.

-In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak in the American continent, large volcanoes, flowing rivers, thriving olive plantations, and cultural tradition!
+In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak on the American continent, large volcanoes, flowing rivers, thriving olive plantations, and cultural tradition!

 As a surprise to most, I am a bit of a wine connoisseur myself and could not pass up the opportunity to spend a day in the vineyards, tasting the best Mendoza wines.

-I have put together this Mendoza Wine Tour guide based on my own experience and to give you an idea of what you can expect too.
+I have put together this Mendoza Wine Tour guide based on my own experience to give you an idea of what you can expect too.

 MENDOZA WINE TOURS

-To get the most of your visit to the best Mendoza wineries, I recommend booking a Mendoza Wine Tour with a reputable tour company.
+To get the most out of your visit to the best Mendoza wineries, I recommend booking a Mendoza Wine Tour with a reputable tour company.